 - Good build quality, including a thick strong visor.

 - Lightweight, just 1.4Kg.

-- Visor has no sticking out handle to aid opening it with gloves on.
-There’s just a slight indent in helmet shell, but it’s doesn’t help much.
+- The visor has no sticking out handle to aid in opening it with gloves on.
+There’s just a slight indent in the helmet shell, but it’s doesn’t help much.